Battery electric multiple unit: United Kingdom

 Historically, a number of battery electric trains have been used on British railways.
 The British Rail BEMU was taken out of service because the line from Aberdeen to Ballater in Scotland was closed in 1966.
 The trains have been renovated being ready for reuse on the Royal Deeside Railway.
-The British Rail Class 419, motor luggage van, was operational from 1959 to 2004, which could run on either on batteries or a third rail, being used for short unelectrified section on quaysides.
+The British Rail Class 419, a Motor Luggage Van (MLV), was operational from 1959 to 2004, which could run on either on batteries or a third rail, being used for short unelectrified section on quaysides.

-The United Kingdom has almost two-thirds, 58%, of the 20,000 mi rail network on non-electrified track, which consumes 469 million litres of diesel each year.
+The United Kingdom has almost two-thirds, 58%, of the 20,000 mi rail network on non-electrified track, which consumes 103 million gallons (469 million litres) of diesel each year.
 Mark Carne of Network Rail, who are responsible for the tracks of the British rail network, in March 2017 stated: "The idea that you need to electrify an entire route is no longer necessarily the case.
 I think that where we have got hybrid trains, that opens up quite a lot of interesting opportunities for partial electrification."
 Carne also stated: "technology was advancing at such a pace that better reliability could be achieved without the construction of unsightly overhead cables."
 He added that developments in batteries are such that it might soon be cost-effective to swap diesel engines for battery or hybrid devices, therefore saving the vast cost of installing power lines above every section of track.

 Companies such as UK based Hitachi, Vivarail and Bombardier have committed to or are producing battery-electric trains.
 These trains will be either new units or conversion of existing units, to fulfil the aims of Network Rail's introduction of battery powered trains.